parth-15/Flexbox-Simplified-Learning/README.md

 ## 11 - the flex items- part 4

 All the flex-items match in height i.e. their heights are same.
 If we lower the height of one flex item, only it's height will get lowered.
 By default, height is `stretched` to match the siblings.

+## 14 - flex-direction basics

+When we declare `flex-direction` as row, each flex items will be columns.The main idea here is the flex-container itself is one row and therefore, it's child will be columns for one row.
+Default `flex-direction` is row.

+## 15 - collapsing margins

+By default, when we are not in the world of flex, margin collapses so that we don't have double space.
+Margin doesn't collapse in flex.

+## 16 - flex-direction part 2

+It is suggested to wrap images inside div.
+It is also easier to add more content afterwards. `flex-direction` is used to change the order of content.
+HTML structure is most important.
+Only use row-reverse or column-reverse if it is atmost necessary.

+## 17 - the order property

+Only use order if it is atmost necessary.
+It is possible to change individual order of flex-items.
+Order property will only work on flex-items.
+By default order is `zero`.
+If two items have same order, they will be in the order of their HTML.

+## 18 - flex-grow

+Only applied to flex-items.
+Default value of flex-grow is `zero`.
+Because even though there is space, flex-items won't expand to fill up the leftover space.
+Negative value in flex-grow property defaults to 1.

+## 19 - flex-shrink

+Only applies to flex-items.
+Default value of flex-shrink is `one`.
+The combination of `width` and `flex-shrink` can be super useful.